 As recently reported by CNN, Steve Madden (SHOO), whose handbags have been hit by a 10% tariff, says it’s moving a significant chunk of its production to Cambodia and other countries.
 The company currently makes about 85% of its handbags in China, a figure that could drop to 50% or 60% next year.

 As in the examples I just mentioned, reconfiguring the supply chain requires the ability to quickly onboard partners and the digital processes that drive efficiency.

 Having a plan that can test and verify that supply chain partners can comply with your business automation rules is critical, as most ERP and supply chain related systems are highly dependent on accurate and timely digital data.
 The last thing you want is a digital process to break down causing your organization to spend more money and have the potential to negatively impact customer service and sales.

-Managing change is not new to many supply chain professionals, however the rate of change is increasing and the dependency on digital supply chains are now the life blood of most companies.
+Managing change is nothing new for supply chain professionals, however, the rate of change is increasing, with dependency on digital supply chains now the life blood of most companies.
 How companies plan and manage that change will be the difference between those that win or those that will lose.